UTS-eResearch/datacrate/spec/0.3/data_crate_specification_v0.3.md

 If a *Data Entity* has a license the entity SHOULD have a [license] property with a value of [CreativeWork] that describes the license.
-The ID of the license should be its URL (eg a Creative Commons License URL) and a summary of the license included in the DataCrate.
+The ID of the license should be its URL (e.g. a Creative Commons License URL) and a summary of the license included in the DataCrate.
 If this is not possible a URL MAY be used as the value.